-Mineral Reserves are prepared in accordance with the 2014 CIM Definition Standards.
+Mineral Reserves were prepared in accordance with the standards and definitions of S-K 1300.

 Risks that may affect the Mineral Reserve estimates include: metal price assumptions; changes to the assumptions used to generate the NSR cut-offs that constrains the estimate; changes in local interpretations of mineralization geometry and continuity of mineralized zones; changes to geological and mineralization shapes, and geological and grade continuity assumptions; density and domain assignments; changes to geotechnical and hydrological assumptions, changes to mining and metallurgical recovery assumptions; changes to the input and design parameter assumptions that pertain to the conceptual pit constraining the estimates; assumptions as to concentrate marketability, payability and penalty terms; assumptions as to the continued ability to access the site, retain mineral tenure and obtain surface rights titles, obtain environment and other regulatory permits, and maintain the social license to operate.